-Late July brings flurry of birds & blooms
+Late July brings a flurry of birds and blooms

 Late July belongs to the birds and juvenile animals learning to survive and carve out a niche for themselves.
 It is mid-summer now, with sunrise arriving a few minutes later than last month.
 There is still plenty of light left at the end of the day before dusk as katydids begin to announce the arrival of evening.

 You hear the change in the season in the bird calls.
 There are fewer songs of pure ecstasy as there were a month ago, and more parental alarm calls and scoldings.
 Dusk belongs to the doves and wood thrush.
 The insect chorus drones throughout the afternoon and night.
 Time is a month past the summer solstice, and the sun is reaching south.
 Daylight has already lessened by half an hour.

 The house wren still sings in full voice as other birds grow mute.
 The bird is smaller than a chickadee, and songs literally bubble out of its tiny body.
 Clutches of starlings just out of the nests are awkward hopping from limb to limb, getting their bearings in a strange new world.
 There are plenty of speckled breast fledgling robins running along after their parents begging for food.
 Soon their sheltered lives in backyards will give way to the pull of fall migration.